ARC Raiders Renegade Guide: Best Upgrades & Attachments

 The Renegade Journey

 The Renegade represents a unique progression path within ARC Raiders' weapon ecosystem.
-It is designed to reward players who invest time and resources into developing a single platform:
+It rewards players who invest time and resources into developing a single platform:

 • Starting Point: A slow, unforgiving lever-action that punishes missed shots